 The program encourages interest in a wide range of expressive modes in film, video, and the expanding field of computer-based art.
 These include screenwriting, animation, narrative and non-narrative filmmaking, documentary, and interactive video.
 Regardless of a student’s choice of specialization, the program’s emphasis leans toward neither fixed professional formulas nor mere technical expertise, but rather toward imaginative engagement and the cultivation of an individual voice that has command over the entire creative process.
 For example, a student interested in narrative filmmaking would be expected to write an original script, shoot it, and then edit the film into its final form.
 Students are also expected to take advantage of Bard’s liberal arts curriculum by studying subjects that relate to their specialties.
 A documentarian might take courses in anthropology, an animator in painting, a screenwriter in literature, and a film critic in art history.

-A student's first year is devoted primarily to acquiring a historical and critical background.
+A student’s first year is devoted primarily to acquiring a historical and critical background.
 The focus in the sophomore year is on learning the fundamentals of production and working toward Moderation.
-Before Moderation each prospective major presents to the review board a completed 16mm film and videotape, a full-length script, or a 10-page historical/critical essay.
+Each prospective major presents to the review board a completed 16mm film and/or video, full-length script, or 10-page historical/critical essay, before Moderation.
 In the Upper College, students choose one of two tracks: production (including screenwriting) or film history and criticism.
-The junior year is devoted mainly to deepening and broadening the student's creative and critical awareness, and the senior year to a yearlong Senior Project, which can take the form of a creative work in film or video, a full-length screenplay, or an extended, in-depth historical or critical essay.
+The junior year is devoted mainly to deepening and broadening the student’s creative and critical awareness, and the senior year to a yearlong Senior Project, which can take the form of a creative work in film or video, full-length screenplay, or extended, in-depth historical or critical essay.

 Recent Senior Projects in Film and Electronic Arts